MarineHS/CellularAutomata-GeneticAlgorithm/README.md

 # Exploring Cellular Automata: Deterministic and Evolutionary Approaches

-Objective: Programming cellular automata using deterministic rules and finding new rules using evolutionary approches.

-Plan:
-1. Description of cellular automata
+This project began as a Master’s assignment, where I first explored cellular automata and genetic algorithms.
+I truly enjoyed the process back then, even though my focus was mostly on testing a few parameters.
+Today, I am revisiting the project with fresh perspective, eager to explore it more thoroughly and experiment with new ideas.

+This README presents the fundamental concepts behind the project and its overall organisation.

+The repository is structured into three main parts:

-2. A deterministic approch: Conway's Game of Life
+**Part 1: Implementation of Conway's Game of Life** — folder *GameOfLife*.

-3. An evolutionary approch: improving the search of rules
-4. Applications:
-    4.1 Modeling fluid dynamics
-    4.2 Finding the best rule
+**Part 2: Implementation of the genetic algorithm** — :construction: *Under construction*.

+**Part 3: Applications** — :construction: *Under construction*.

 ## What are cellular automata?

 Cellular automata (CA) are discrete spatial systems introduced by John Von Neumann in 1940s.
 They consist of a finite number of cells evolving through time according to a set of predefined rules.
 Figure 1 illustrate the evolution of a 1D cellular automaton.
 In this example, the CA is represented by a vector of 16 cells, but depending on the model, a 2D or even 3D grids may be used.
 Each cell of the vector takes a value (or state) from a finite set; 0 (white) or 1 (black) in our case.
 At each time step, the state of each cell updated based on its neighbouring cells.

 In the example below, the rules are:
 1. If a cell `n` is in state 0 and the two previous cells (n-1 and n-2) are in state 1, then cell n becomes 1 at the next step (example: cell C3 at t=0)
 2. If a cell n is in state 1 and its two adjacent neighbors (n-1 and n+1) are also in state 1, then cell n becomes 0 at the next time step (example: cell C11 at t=0)

 ![Figure 1: Evolution of a 1D cellular automaton through time.](Figure/1D_CellularAutomaton.png) <br>
 **Figure 1**: Evolution of a 1D cellular automaton through time.

-In the rest of this project, we mainly focus on 2D grids with two possible states (0 or 1).
-Each cell's neighborhood includes the 8 surrounding cells, as shown in red in Figure 2.
-This raises a boundary issue for the cells located on the edges of the grid.
-Various approaches exist to address this, and in this project, we chose to model the grid as a torus.
+In the rest of this project, I mainly focus on 2D grids with two possible states (0 or 1).
+Each cell's neighbourhood includes the 8 surrounding cells, as shown in red in Figure 2 which raises a boundary issue for the cells located on the edges of the grid.
+Various approaches exist to address this, and in this project, I chose to model the grid as a torus.
 For example, the bottom neighbors of the last row are the cells of the first row (see Figure 2 in blue), and the same logic applies to the columns.

 ![Figure 2: Two target cells and their neighbours.](Figure/2D_torus_CellularAutomaton.png) <br>
 **Figure 2**: Two target cells and their neighbours.
-In red, the immediate neighbors; in bleu, neighbors unter the torus assumption.
+In red, the immediate neighbors; in blue, neighbors under the torus assumption.

 ## Conway's Game of Life